Effects of immigration to the United States: Political

 Immigrant rights march in downtown Los Angeles, California on May Day, 2006.

 A Boston Globe article attributed Barack Obama's win in the 2008 U.S. presidential election to a marked reduction over the preceding decades in the percentage of white people in the American electorate, attributing this demographic change to the Immigration Act of 1965.
 The article quoted Simon Rosenberg, president and founder of the New Democrat Network, as having said that the Act is "the most important piece of legislation that no one's ever heard of," and that it "set America on a very different demographic course than the previous 300 years."

 Immigrants differ on their political views; however, the Democratic Party is considered to be in a far stronger position among immigrants overall.
 Research shows that religious affiliation can also significantly impact both the social values and voting patterns of immigrants, as well as the broader American population.
 Hispanic evangelicals, for example, are more strongly conservative than non-Hispanic evangelicals.
-This trend is often similar for Hispanics or others strongly identifying with the Catholic Church, a religion that strongly opposes abortion and gay marriage.
+This trend is often similar for Hispanics or others strongly identifying with the Catholic Church, which opposes abortion and gay marriage in its tenets.

 A rally in Chicago, part of the Great American Boycott and 2006 U.S. immigration reform protests, on May 1, 2006.

 In a 2012 news story, Reuters reported, "Strong support from Hispanics, the fastest-growing demographic in the United States, helped tip President Barack Obama's fortunes as he secured a second term in the White House, according to Election Day polling."

 Before President Trump took office, there was discussion among several Republican leaders, such as governors Bobby Jindal and Susana Martinez, of taking a new, friendlier approach to immigration.
 Former US Secretary of Commerce Carlos Gutierrez is promoting the creation of Republicans for Immigration Reform.

 Bernie Sanders opposes guest worker programs and is also skeptical about skilled immigrant (H-1B) visas, saying, "Last year, the top 10 employers of H-1B guest workers were all offshore outsourcing companies.
 These firms are responsible for shipping large numbers of American information technology jobs to India and other countries."
 In an interview with Vox he stated his opposition to an open borders immigration policy, describing it as: